Grading the Sprint Cup Series' Confirmed 2014 Driver Changes

 With Vickers comes youth and the opportunity for this team to run for a championship, something it hasn't been able to do since 2011.
 Look for the 55 team to flourish running with just one driver all season long, and expect it to contend for a spot in the Chase next season.

 Overall Grade: A-

-Furniture Row Racing has yet to announce who will replace Kurt Busch in the No. 78 car.
+Furniture Row Racing Looks to Fill the No. 78 Car

 Furniture Row Racing continues its search for a driver for the upcoming season.
 The team is losing Kurt Busch to Stewart-Haas Racing after he provided it with the best season of its now nine-year existence.